Arzoo-dev/PropertySimilarity_v1/api/README.md

 ### Environment Variables

 - `MODEL_DIR`: Path to the directory containing the model checkpoint (default: `/app/final_model`)
-- `MODEL_GCS_PATH`: Google Cloud Storage path to model in format gs://bucket-name/path/to/model.pth.tar
+- `MODEL_GCS_PATH`: Google Cloud Storage path to model in format `gs://bucket-name/path/to/model.pth`
-- `PORT`: Port to run the API server on (default: 8080, auto-detected on Vertex AI)
+- `PORT`: Port to run the API server on (default: 8080)
 - `HOST`: Host to bind the server to (default: 0.0.0.0)
 - `ENABLE_CLOUD_LOGGING`: Set to "true" to enable Google Cloud Logging (default: false)

+### Model Loading and GCS Authentication

+- The service supports loading the model from GCS, local directory, or a mounted volume.
+- GCS authentication is handled using Cloud Run's Workload Identity or Vertex AI's default service account.
+No service account key file is required or recommended.
+- If using Cloud Run, ensure the service account has `roles/storage.objectViewer` on the GCS bucket.
+- The model is loaded with `pretrained=False` to avoid unnecessary downloads from HuggingFace; only your custom weights are used.

 ### API Endpoints